Hidden Reason for Prostate Enlargement

 The treatment of prostate cancer involves a variety of strategies, with the choice depending on the disease stage and severity.
 Radiation therapy is one of the strategies employed for treating prostate cancer, alongside hormone treatments such as LHRH agonists and antagonists.

-Hormone therapies are used to decrease or impede the activity of testosterone, in order to slow down or stop cancer cell growth.
+Hormone therapies are used to decrease or impede the activity of testosterone to slow down or stop cancer cell growth.
 Though potential side effects such as hot flashes or bone thinning may affect patients' quality of life, ADT is still a viable option for treating advanced stages of prostate cancer.

 Androgen Deprivation Therapy - An Effective Treatment Option?